LastL2/Awesome-Last/README.md

 # Awesome-Last
-Awesome Last is a community-driven public repository designed to be a resource for familiarizing yourself more with the Web3 ecosystem and development.
-It is the LAST developer resource you need!
-You are welcome to contribute to this resource!
+Awesome Last is an [awesome-inspired](https://github.com/sindresorhus/awesome/blob/main/awesome.md) public repository designed to be a community-driven resource for blockchain & web3 development.
+Maintained by the devs at [last.net](https://last.net), it's the LAST developer resource you need!
+You are welcome to contribute to this resource - reach out for more info in the Last social channels.

 <div align="center">
  <a href="https://last.net/">